Biden announces effort to ID toxic air issues in veterans - NewsBreak

 Biden announces effort to ID toxic air issues in veterans

-WASHINGTON — (AP) — President Joe Biden, whose son Beau was an Iraq war veteran, is using his first Veterans Day in office to announce an effort to better understand, treat and identify medical conditions suffered by troops deployed to toxic environments.
+President Joe Biden the father of an Iraq war veteran, is using his first Veterans Day in office to announce an effort to better understand, treat and identify medical conditions suffered by troops deployed to toxic environments.

 It centers on lung problems suffered by troops who breathe in toxins and the potential connection between rare respiratory cancers and time spent overseas breathing poor air, according to senior White House officials.
 Federal officials plan to start by examining lung and breathing problems but said they will expand the effort as science identifies potential new connections.